- April 14, 2020

 - Take a deep breath.
 You will get through this.
 Don’t react out of emotion to the situation.

-At Stenger, Roberts, Davis & Diamond, LLP, we are prepared for anything.
+At Stenger, Diamond & Glass LLP, we are prepared for anything.
 We help New York families through their most difficult times, protecting your rights and the people you love.
 Contact us if you need anything.